jelhan/json-api-bulk-create-extension/README.md

 All resources, which are referenced by another resource, **MUST** either have [client-generated IDs](https://jsonapi.org/format/#crud-creating-client-ids) or a `lid` to locally [identify the resource](https://jsonapi.org/format/#document-resource-object-identification) within the document.

-### Example request
+### Example request document

 This example shows a request document to create a post and a related tag in a single request.
 Additionally, the post is associated with an existing tag.
-See an [example response](#example-response) as well.
+See an [example response document](#example-response-document) as well.

 ```json
 {